 If your Wi-Fi router lacks enough oomph to reach all your devices or leaves you with dead zones around the home or office, you’ve got a problem.
 As much as a decent router can alleviate that problem, Wi-Fi extenders can push your signal even further.
 Our favorite is the TP-Link RE650, which offers high speeds and MU-MIMO compatibility.
 However, if you are looking for something a little less pricey, we have picked other great models as well, including some very affordable options.

-For are more affordable solution to the problem, you could also learn how to convert a old router into a Wi-Fi extender of your own.
+For a more affordable solution to the problem, you could also learn how to convert an old router into a Wi-Fi extender of your own.

-It’s definitely the best extender we’ve found, but the price may be a little high for some buyers, especially those who don’t need to cover such a large area or who don’t need such a powerful signal.
+The TP-Link RE650 is definitely the best extender we’ve found, but the price may be a little high for some buyers, especially those who don’t need to cover such a large area or who don’t need such a powerful signal.
 Fortunately, we have a lot of other options available for those who are looking for something less expensive!
-Check out below.
+Check them out below.

 This Linksys model may be small, but it packs a lot of power.
-The AC1900 extender can remove dead zones with intelligent beamforming, help you find the right location for plugging it in to get maximum coverage, and can increase your Wi-Fi zone by up to 10,000 square feet.
+The AC1900 extender can remove dead zones with intelligent beamforming, help you find the right location for plugging it in to get maximum coverage and increase your Wi-Fi zone by up to 10,000 square feet.
 It’s another extender that’s MU-MIMO compatible, so you don’t have to worry about upcoming compatibility issues for reliable connections to your newer devices.
-It also offers seamless roaming, a feature that automatically switches to the strongest Wi-Fi signal available as you move through the extended network, so you don’t need to worry as much about lingering on a poor wireless connection.
+The Linksys RE7000 also offers seamless roaming, a feature that automatically switches to the strongest Wi-Fi signal available as you move through the extended network, so you don’t need to worry as much about lingering on a poor wireless connection.